 Outside of Savile Row

-So for people that are not indigenous to London, whilst you have the infamous Savile Row that the celluloid Bond supposedly had his suits made, you also had this uprise in Mod tailoring which was effectively piloted by a gentleman called John Stephen.
+The celluloid James Bond had his suits made on Savile Row.
+However,a new wave of an affluent youth looking to distinguish themselves from their parents, led to an uprise in Mod tailoring.
+This Mod tailoring was effectively piloted by a gentleman called John Stephen.
 He was one of the early pioneers of mod clothing and Carnaby Street and Kings Road were really a constellation of his shops.

 Find out more about Jeremy Reed on his website here.

 This book The King of Carnaby Street – The Life of John Stephen, is meticulously researched.
 John didn’t do many interviews.
 He shied away from the media and with John sadly not being around no more, the book owes a huge debt to the stories and memories recounted by Johns Life long partner Bill Franks.

 Not only but also